h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

 -  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: (Optional) Specify whether to ignore constant training columns, since no information can be gained from them.
 This option is enabled by default.

 -  `score_each_iteration <algo-params/score_each_iteration.html>`__: (Optional) Specify whether to score during each iteration of the model training.
+This option is disabled by default.

 -  `k <algo-params/k.html>`__: Specify the number of clusters (groups of data) in a dataset that are similar to one another.
+This value defaults to 1.

 -  `estimate_k <algo-params/estimate_k.html>`__: Specify whether to estimate the number of clusters (<=k) iteratively (independent of the seed) and deterministically (beginning with ``k=1,2,3...``).
 If enabled, for each **k** that, the estimate will go up to **max_iteration**.
 This option is disabled by default.

 -  `user_points <algo-params/user_points.html>`__: Specify a dataframe, where each row represents an initial cluster center.

 -  `max_iterations <algo-params/max_iterations.html>`__: Specify the maximum number of training iterations.
-The range is 0 to 1e6.
+The range is 0 to 1e6, and the default value is 10.

 -  `standardize <algo-params/standardize.html>`__: Enable this option to standardize the numeric columns to have a mean of zero and unit variance.
 Standardization is highly recommended; if you do not use standardization, the results can include components that are dominated by variables that appear to  have larger variances relative to other attributes as a matter of scale, rather than true contribution.
 This option is enabled by default.

     **Note**: If standardization is enabled, each column of numeric data is centered and scaled so that its mean is zero and its standard deviation is one before the algorithm is used.
 At the end of the process, the cluster centers on both the standardized scale (``centers_std``) and the de-standardized scale (``centers``).
 To de-standardize the centers, the algorithm multiplies by the original standard deviation of the corresponding column and adds the original mean.
 Enabling standardization is mathematically equivalent to using ``h2o.scale`` in R with ``center`` = TRUE and ``scale`` = TRUE on the numeric columns.
 Therefore, there will be no discernible difference if standardization is enabled or not for K-Means, since H2O calculates unstandardized centroids.

 -  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
+This value defaults to -1 (time-based random number).

 -  `init <algo-params/init.html>`__: Specify the initialization mode.
-The options are Random, Furthest, PlusPlus, or User.
+The options are Random, Furthest (default), PlusPlus, or User.

  - Random initialization randomly samples the k-specified value of the rows of the training data as cluster centers.
  - PlusPlus initialization chooses one initial center at random and weights the random selection of subsequent centers so that points furthest from the first center are more likely to be chosen.